 How to Stop iPhone Calendar Spam

-If you’ve opened your calendar app recently and noticed an event you don’t remember scheduling, you’ve likely received iPhone calendar spam.
+If you’ve opened your calendar app recently and noticed an event you don’t remember scheduling, you’ve likely received iPhone calendar spam – and you’re far from alone.
+Cybersecurity experts are urging the 2 billion people who use iPhones to stay vigilant, as these scams have become increasingly refined.

 How Did the Spam Get on My Calendar?

 You might also get tricked into subscribing to malicious calendars.
-Shady websites often contain code that redirects users to malicious webpages.
-For example, someone trying to download music could receive a dialog box asking them to subscribe to a calendar.
-While this prompt may appear harmless, it can result in a hacked iPhone calendar.
+Shady websites usually have code that redirects users to malicious webpages.
+For example, trying to download music could result in a dialog box asking you to subscribe to a calendar.
+While this prompt may appear harmless, it gives you a hacked iPhone calendar.
+Cybersecurity experts are currently urging the 2 billion people who use iPhones to be especially vigilant about this tactic.

 Generally, it’s easy to tell a fake invite from a real one.
-Calendar spam invites often contain urgent or graphic messages to get you to pay attention to them.
-Here are a few particularly shocking examples:
+Calendar spam invites usually have urgent or alarming messages designed to provoke a quick reaction.
+Here are a few common examples:

 • “You won a new iPhone!”